cancerberoSgx/autumn-leaves/README.md

  * idea: convert output_montage.jpg output_montage.pdf
  * idea: merge pdfs convert pdf1.pdf pdf2.pdf output_pdf.pdf
  * idea: png2pdf and pdf2png
+ * idea: build isometric shapes: https://imagemagick.org/Usage/warping/#sheared_cube
+ * represent IM commands as staked compositions, ["convert","$INPUT",  "-charcoal","4","-blur", "0x2","-rotate", "40", "$OUTPUT"]  there you have three. order is importatn. users able to add/remove/move commands from the list. use auto-editor-form. be able to admin several compositions , be able to mane them and use compositions in others.
  * IM manual : https://imagemagick.org/script/command-line-processing.php
  * API to talk to the tool externally as a js library: import autumn from 'http://autumnleaves.com/lib.js'; const outputImage = await autumn.convert('http://my.img.jpg', 'myImg.png')
  * the wizard should ask first the transformation because it will be responsible of declaring how/which kind of files it requires as input. eg: user chooses pdf2png transformation so the wizard will ask the user to choose a .pdf document